Schedules and Triggers

 Defining the recurrence of the schedule to end of May 30, 2024.

-When you are finished configuring the flow's schedule, click "Done."
-The schedule for this flow will now be set according to the schedule configuration.
-You will see your changes reflected in the Schedule field below the Flow Status.
+When you are finished configuring the task's schedule, click "Done."
+The schedule for this task will now be set according to the schedule configuration.
+You will see your changes reflected in the Schedule field below the Task Status.

 Best Practices

-Testing: Before setting a recurring schedule, run the data flow on-demand to ensure it executes as expected.
+Testing: Before setting a recurring schedule, run the data task on-demand to ensure it executes as expected.

-Monitoring: Regularly monitor your scheduled data flows to catch and resolve any issues early.
-Use the relevant monitoring page for the flow to do so
+Monitoring: Regularly monitor your scheduled data task to catch and resolve any issues early.
+Use the relevant monitoring page for the flow to do so, or use the Dashboard!

-Documentation: Keep documentation of all scheduled data flows, including their purposes, schedules, and any dependencies.
+Documentation: Keep documentation of all scheduled data tasks, including their purposes, schedules, and any dependencies.
 This practice is invaluable for maintenance and troubleshooting.